 Another St. Petersburg destination is the Corey Avenue Sunday Market.
 This weekly market features an assortment of locally grown organic and hydroponic vegetables.
 60+ vendors share their wares including handcrafted items and gourmet food and snacks.
 Stock up on fresh produce, guacamole, kimchi, cupcakes and so much more.
 You’ll find this market in the heart of St. Pete Beach, set up on the street at Corey Avenue & Blind Pass.

-Second Sunday of each month from 10am-2pm; year round
+2nd Sunday of each month from 12pm-4pm; year round

-A smaller fresh market happens every second Sunday of the month in Seminole Heights.
-About 60 vendors show up to this morning market to sell fresh fruits, veggies, herbs, spices, baked goods, and crafts.
+40+ vendors show up to this morning market to sell fresh fruits, veggies, herbs, spices, baked goods, and crafts.
 Head to the market early in the morning and then make your way to one of the amazing restaurants scattered around Seminole Heights for lunch.
-Find this monthly market at Southern Brewing & Winery (5000 N. Central Ave in Tampa).
+Find this monthly market at the United Methodist Church (6111 N. Centreal Ave).

 Tampa Bay Farmers Market has called Tampa home since 1977.
 Located at 10001 North Armenia Avenue, the market offers a variety of goods from local farmers and vendors.
 Fresh produce and herbs and spices come from local farms but also from North Carolina, Texas, California, Washington State, as well as countries such as Canada and Peru.
 This market also carries an impressive selection of gourmet foods such as Palermo olive oils, pitted olives, roasted peppers, and an assortment of jams, cheeses, pickled veggies, relishes, specialty noodles, and flavorful butter.
 The market carries a wide variety of potted plants and cut flowers.